acme42/portal/README.md

 Sends simple custom JOSN auth tokens to Frontend at http://localhost:8080.

-For simplifaction, token just contains the name of the selected user, no decryption or signature.
+For simplification, token just contains the name of the selected user, no decryption or signature.

 ## Content